The Race of a Thousand Camels

 The Race of a Thousand Camels is the debut album by the English rock band Bôa released on 1 July 1998.
 During the recording of this album the band consisted of Alex Caird, Ben Henderson, Jasmine Rodgers, Steve Rodgers, Lee Sullivan and Paul Turrell.
+It was later reissued as Twilight in 2001, adding two new tracks and an acoustic version of "Duvet".

 The third track, "Duvet", became popular after being used as the opening theme song to the anime series Serial Experiments Lain.